 “James, I found you!
 They unfroze me as soon as I arrived, but it’s taken me a while to find you.
 You made it!
 Hey, did the upload work?
 Have you got all your memories after we made the scan?”
 I recognised the voice and mannerisms.
 It was Periclum.
-It made me feel a little more relaxed to hear his voice.
+It made me feel a little more relaxed to hear a recognisable voice.
 I attempted to reply to him and say ‘I think so’, yet I was still frozen.
-“Oh, I’m sorry, I’ll get someone to unfreeze you.
+“Oh, I’m sorry.
+I’ll get someone to unfreeze you.
 I’ll be right back.”
 Periclum walked away, and I realised at that point that this must be his home and the creatures around are Tuhingan.
 It must have been what he mentioned before, the place he would take me back to.

-Periclum came back, “did it work?
+Periclum came back, “Did it work?
 Why are you still on the floor?
-I’ll check the machine, maybe we did something wrong?”
+I’ll check the machine.
+Maybe we did something wrong?”

-“wait!”
+“Wait!”
 I said to him in reply.

 “What is happening?
 I don’t know what to do?”
 Periclum said in a panicked way.

 “It’s okay,” I said in reply, “I just need a moment.”
-I took a deep breath trying to convince myself that this wasn’t real and that I just needed to get through this.
+I took a deep breath, trying to convince myself that this wasn’t real and that I just needed to get through this.

-I attempted to stand and felt weak but still got to my feet.
-Once standing, I looked around.
-I was shocked, this hall must have been eight kilometres across, and I couldn’t see the ends of this hall.
+I attempted to stand and felt weak, but still got to my feet.
+Once standing, I looked around and was taken aback.
+This hall must have been eight kilometres across, and the ends looked so distant.
+Like I was looking at a mountain that was a hundred kilometers away.
 Looking around, I could see that there were so many of us.
 The hall was empty everywhere except where we were.
-All of us close to the side of this great hall where there was an extremely large door.
-Most of us were still frozen and unable to move.
-When they unfroze some, they dropped to the ground as soon as they were unfrozen and was clear that they were dead.
-They were dragged out of the large hall.
-I looked around in astonishment, there were so many creatures, so many ways life could exist, that was if I was not dreaming or dead.
-But my imagination couldn’t ever come up with anything like these forms in one dream and I doubted that the afterlife would be this strange.
-I was an immigrant on this ship.
+All of us close to the side where there was an extremely large door.
+Most of the various creatures were still frozen and unable to move.
+When they unfroze some, they dropped to the ground like a sack of potatoes, motionless.

-“The Rehew are extinct Periclum, what species is he?”
+“The Rehew are extinct Periclum.
+What species is he?”

-Periclum looked annoyed, “I want to speak to the Captain!”
+Periclum looked annoyed.
+“I want to speak to the Captain!”

-“You have always been for sakenly stubborn, the Captain is busy.
+“You have always been for sakenly stubborn.
+The Captain is busy.
 Now go to processing and see which group your friend needs to go to or go by yourself through this door!”

+Periclum turned to me.
+He said in a hushed tone, “you would never have thought I have salvaged as much as I have for this ship by the way they talk to me.”
+I looked at Periclum for a moment.
 “I salvage information James, it’s invaluable in this galaxy.
 Guess the grand tour will just have to wait!”
-It seemed that Periclum wasn’t the most patient person.
-However, he seemed relaxed even though he was frustrated.
-For the moment I thought that to be strange considering what he has been through, but then I remembered where I was.
-That was the moment I realised Caroline was missing, “where is that woman?”
+Periclum wasn’t the most patient person.
+However, he seemed relaxed, even though he was moaning about the way we were just treated.
+For the moment, I thought that to be strange considering what he had been through, but then I remembered where I was.
+That was the moment I realised Caroline was missing.
+“Where is that woman?”
 I asked.
-Periclum looked at me, “I saw her shot but I also saw you shot so I am just hoping she survived?”
-He looked at me for a moment, looking as though he was concentrating to know what I was talking about.
+Periclum looked at me, “I saw her shot, but then, I also saw you shot.
+So did she survive?”
+He looked at me for a moment, looking as though he was concentrating hard on my speech.
 Then something clicked in his mind,

-“Oh, you mean your companion, what was her name again?… Caroline?”,
+“Oh, you mean your companion?
+What was her name again?..
+Caroline?”,